nathanvogel/DeepMaps/README.md

 ![DeepMaps screenshot](screenshots/cyclegan-deepmaps.png)

-Or train a machine learning CycleGAN model on your own dataset and restyle OpenStreetMap to anything!
+Or train a CycleGAN or style-transfer machine learning model and restyle OpenStreetMap to anything!

+### Try it

+Just install [the Firefox extension](https://addons.mozilla.org/firefox/addon/deepmaps/)!
+You'll be able to try style-transfer models in the browser.
+For the better looking CycleGAN model, you'll need to setup machine learning tools on your computer.

 ### What is this?

 This is an interactive experience that allows you to browse OpenStreetMap rendered in an alternative style, on-demand by a neural network.

+The Firefox extension can work in two ways:

+1. By generating images on-demand in the browser using style-transfer.
+2. By querying a local server for replacement images.

-The project is composed of 3 main parts:
+In the second case the project is composed of 3 main parts:

 - A PyTorch CycleGAN machine learning model
 - A local server that wraps around this model to convert given images and send the generated images back...
 - ...to a Firefox extension that injects the generated tiles in [openstreetmap.org](openstreetmap.org).

-#### Demo
+### Video demo

 Here : [https://twitter.com/genekogan/status/1048239707124125699](https://twitter.com/genekogan/status/1048239707124125699)

-## How to
+# How to

 ### Install